runtimeverification/mir-semantics/kmir/k-src/mir.md

 * `MIR-EXECUTION` defines the execution rules for function, basic blocks, statements and expressions.
 NOT IMPLEMENTED.
 * `MIR-FINALIZATION` defines the successful and panicking interpreter finalization rules.

+The rules included in the top-level `MIR` module are related to starting and finishing execution.

 ```k
 module MIR
   imports MIR-CONFIGURATION